-Nothing like a creative challenge to get my brain working and what could be more fun than following up Immy’s beloved play kitchen with the next DIY Kids project… a car.
+Nothing like a creative challenge to get my brain working and what could be more fun than following up Immy’s beloved cardboard box play kitchen with the next DIY Kids project… a car.

 1. Find three boxes that are the same size (or at least the same width).
 The middle box should be large enough for your child to sit in.
-Tape one box completely shut, tape the bottom only of the second box and the top only of the third.
+From left to right, tape the first box completely shut, tape the bottom only of the second box and the top only of the third.
 I raided the garage for three book boxes left over from our last move.

 5. To make the car door: I used scrap card to make a template of a shape that I was happy with.
 Then I traced the shape onto the side of the middle box and cut along the marked line (leaving the one side attached as a hinge).
 I used strips of book covering as tape which I ran around the door and the door frame to neaten the raw edge of the cardboard.
 I decided to only make a door on one side to give the car greater stability.